inverse/termin/README.md

 # Termin

-Simple PHP script for notifying for a free slot in Berlin.
+A simple PHP script for notifying for a free slot for any appointent lised on the [Berlin appointments website][0].

 ## Notifications